lahwran/tx_tlsrelay/readme.md

 allocates is configurable via --port-count, and must be divisible by 2, as the relay assigns two ports to each server: a public port and a reverse port.

-**IMPORTANT**: THE RELAY MAKES NO ATTEMPT WHATSOEVER TO AUTHENTICATE CONNECTIONS.
-IT IS TRIVIAL FOR OTHER PROCESSES TO CONNECT TO THE REVERSE PORT AS A CONNECTION COMES IN, THEREBY HIJACKING IT.
-Make *sure* to use SSL if you need to trust anything.

 Other notes: the relay only supports ipv4 (it wouldn't be too hard to add ipv6, but I didn't bother).
 Also, the relay doesn't have any way to differentiate connections.
 However, as long as you don't write bugs and nobody tries to mess you up, everything